Updated January 19, 2023

-For small cleanups—such as remodeling jobs, attic cleanouts, spring cleaning, and small deck or patio demo—small dumpsters less than 10 cubic yards offer the perfect balance between affordability and convenience.
+For small cleanups like bathroom remodeling projects, attic cleanouts, spring cleaning, and small deck or patio demolitions, mini dumpsters (less than 10 cubic yards) offer the perfect balance between affordability and convenience.

-Sometimes referred to as ‘mini dumpsters’, these versatile dumpsters feature a compact footprint and are specially designed to easily fit in driveways and other locations a 20, 30, or 40+ yarder may not fit.
+Sometimes referred to as "mini dumpsters", these versatile dumpsters feature a compact footprint and are designed to easily fit in driveways and other locations that traditional roll-off containers in 10-40 yard sizes cannot.

-There are some important considerations to take into account when deciding if a dumpster under 10 cubic yards in size is right for you...
+There are some important considerations to take into account when deciding if a dumpster under 10 cubic yards is right for your project.

-If you’ve never rented a dumpster before, you may not understand the difference between commercial dumpsters and roll-off dumpsters.
+If you’ve never rented a dumpster before, you may not know what makes a commercial dumpster different from a roll-off dumpster.

 One of the most popular mini dumpster options is the Bagster from Waste Management, but that's not the only mini dumpster available.

 Small roll-off dumpsters can be found in most locations across the country, ranging from 2 to 10 cubic yards.

 Generally, it is not an option to dump construction, demolition, or renovation debris in your weekly trash cart, so dumpsters are a great option for the disposal of construction material.

 Let's take a closer look at each disposal option...